nickwawee/Critical_Transitions/README.md

 # Critical Transitions
 This repo will contain select material regarding the analysis of the developmental trajectory of liver cells.
 It includes dimensionality reduction, implementation of a custom time series model, and visualizations.
+Large files were removed from the repo.
+The report document explains the entire project.

 ## Future Work
 Listed below are improvements that could be done to the algorithm workflow.